 Hong Kong Culture

 As mentioned earlier, Hong Kong is a unique combination of the East and West.
 It has kept most of its traditional Chinese roots while also adopting Western culture moving forward.
 This especially shows in their local cuisine, often combining different flavors for “fusion” meals.
-Aside from meals, the people of Hong Kong enjoy tea time in the afternoon, adopted from common British customs.
+Aside from meals, the local people enjoy tea time in the afternoon, adopted from common British customs.

-The population of Hong Kong is a melting pot that consists mainly of Cantonese, Shanghainese, Indian, British, and other nationalities.
+The population is a melting pot that consists mainly of Cantonese, Shanghainese, Indian, British, and other nationalities.
 Cantonese Chinese and English are most commonly spoken there.
 They celebrate traditional Chinese holidays such as the Mid-Autumn Festival and Chinese New Year.